HITLER SOWS SEEDS FOR LATE-YEAR ARDENNES OFFENSIVE

 The Ardennes Offensive and the German “Bulge,” December 1944

 Above: The German Wehrmacht (armed forces) launched a surprise attack in Belgium and Luxembourg in December 1944 in an attempt to reach the large Belgian port of Antwerp and the North Sea and thus split down the seam the Anglo-Canadians in Belgium and the American forces in Luxembourg and Northern France.
 “If Germany can deal a few heavy blows, this artificial coalition will collapse with a tremendous thunderclap,” Hitler assured his generals.
-The generals drew on every available resource they had left (figures vary from source to source): 300,000 men and boys from the army (Heer), Waffen-SS, Luftwaffe, Kriegsmarine, and Hitler Youth; 970 tanks and assault guns; and 1,900 artillery pieces.
+For 2½ months in one of the greatest logistical feats of World War II, the generals drew on every available resource they had left—300,000 men and boys from the army (Heer), Waffen-SS, Luftwaffe, Kriegsmarine, Hitler Youth, and even new conscripts from prisoner-of-war camps; 970 tanks and assault guns; and 1,900 artillery pieces.
 This map shows the extent of the German counteroffensive that created the so-called “bulge” in Allied lines between December 16 and 26, 1944.
 The original German objectives are outlined in reddish dashed lines.
 The orangish or rust-colored line indicates the Germans’ furthest advance eastward.
 The German advance was stopped at the Meuse River at Dinant, shown just west of the orangish bulge.

 Left: A German regiment in the bitterly cold Ardennes Forest, December 1944.
 Hitler selected the Ardennes for his western counteroffensive for several reasons: the terrain to the east of the Ardennes and northwest of Cologne was heavily wooded and offered cover against Allied air observation and attack during the build-up of German troops and supplies; the rugged Ardennes wedge itself required relatively few German divisions; and a speedy attack to regain the initiative in this particular area would erase the Western Allies’ ground threat to Germany’s industrialized Ruhr centered around Duesseldorf and delay their advance on Berlin.
 German generals were doubtful of the gambit’s success, but many younger officers and the rank and file were hopeful that an armistice on the Western Front would save their country from a disaster in the making on the country’s Eastern Front, where the Soviet Army was poised to extract their nation’s revenge.